Shweta-Tech-creator/Figma/README.md

 # Figma

 🛒 Swiggy Clone - Figma Design

--A UI/UX clone of the Swiggy food delivery app, designed in Figma for learning and portfolio purposes.
+1.A UI/UX clone of the Swiggy food delivery app, designed in Figma for learning and portfolio purposes.

 📁 Project Overview:
--This is a high-fidelity UI design that mimics the Swiggy mobile application.
+1.This is a high-fidelity UI design that mimics the Swiggy mobile application.
 It includes key screens like:

--Splash & Login Screens
+1.Splash & Login Screens
--Home Page with Categories
+2.Home Page with Categories
--Restaurant Listings
+3.Restaurant Listings
--Product Detail Page
+4.Product Detail Page
--Cart & Checkout Flow
+5.Cart & Checkout Flow

 🛠️ Tools Used:
 -Figma: For UI/UX Design